hgaps/conflicts/README.md

 Adding new line to differentiate local main from gpa. this is the line

 Adding a new line to differentiate Locan Main with local GPA

+Now, I am adding insertion to push from local GPA branch to main remote.